bmedici/rest-ftp-daemon/README.md

 Most of the configuration options live in a YAML configuration file, containing two main sections:

-* the ``defaults`` section should be left as-is and will be used is no other environment-specific value is provided.
+* `defaults` section should be left as-is and will be used is no other environment-specific value is provided.
-* the ``production`` section can receive personnalized settings according to your environment-specific setup and paths.
+* `production` section can receive personalized settings according to your environment-specific setup and paths.

 Configuration priority is defined as follows (from most important to last resort):